 Displaying customer reviews on your site with a tool like Yotpo, is a great way to say “don’t just take our word for it; see for yourself what our customers think!”

 In their Local Consumer Review Survey, BrightLocal found that consumers read an average of 10 online reviews before feeling able to trust a business.
-This shows that they want to see some kind of feedback, to indicate that the company is trustworthy and worth giving their money to.
+In a study by NiceJob, it was also found that 74% of website visitors are more likely to contact a company that shows customer reviews online than a company that doesn’t.
+This shows that consumers want to see some kind of feedback, to indicate that the company is trustworthy and worth giving their money to.

 That said, 48% of consumers only pay attention to reviews written within the past 2 weeks.
 So it’s important to keep your reviews fresh and up to date for credibility and trust building.

 On eCommerce stores, customer reviews are commonly found on:

 Customer reviews can be shown in multiple formats on-site.
 For example, star ratings provide a quick overview so that customers can gain an insight very easily at a glance.
 Alternatively, they can be shown as text in a testimonial format, giving customers more detail on previous customer’s thoughts and feelings.
 This format works well for more expensive items which tend to require more time and information to inform a purchase decision.

 Typically found on the homepage and in the footer of websites, confidence messaging and trust badges can instantly build trust with someone who is visiting your site.